Frequently Asked Questions

 Marriage & dating

-• While Individual Muslims may practice this differently, our understanding from the Quran and hadith (prophetic sayings) is that people of the opposite gender should avoid situations, relationships, or actions that might lead to a violation of the principle that couples should abstain from physical intimacy until after marriage.
+• While individual Muslims may practice this differently, our understanding from the Qur’an and hadith (prophetic sayings) is that people of the opposite gender should avoid situations, relationships, or actions that might lead to a violation of the principle that couples should abstain from physical intimacy until after marriage.

 • This depends on what one considers an arranged marriage and on the specific culture of the Muslims involved.

 • Muslims generally define arranged marriage as the way that a couple first meets, through referrals by family or friends (“matchmaking”).
-After they meet, they are free to choose to marry or not.
+After they meet, they are free to choose whether to marry or not.
+Although this has been a common practice, increasingly, younger Muslims, like young people of any other religion, are meeting at college, at work, or online.

 • If the definition of an arranged marriage is that a person is forced into a marriage against his or her will, then this practice violates Islamic laws, which require the consent to a marriage by both parties.